 Eligible HPSAs and Entities

-Entities that receive assignment of Corps personnel must assure that (1) The position will permit the full scope of practice and that the clinician meets the credentialing requirements of the State and site; and (2) the Corps member assigned to the entity is engaged in full-time clinical practice at the approved service location for a minimum of 40 hours per week with at least 32 hours per week in the ambulatory care setting.
+Entities that receive assignment of Corps personnel must assure that (1) the position will permit the full scope of practice and that the clinician meets the credentialing requirements of the State and site; and (2) the Corps member assigned to the entity is engaged in full-time clinical practice at the approved service location for a minimum of 40 hours per week with at least 32 hours per week in the ambulatory care setting.
 Obstetricians/gynecologists, certified nurse midwives (CNMs), and family practitioners who practice obstetrics on a regular basis, are required to engage in a minimum of 21 hours per week of outpatient clinical practice.
 The remaining hours, making up the minimum 40-hour per week total, include delivery and other clinical hospital-based duties.
 For all Corps personnel, time spent on-call does not count toward the 40 hours per week.
-In addition, sites receiving assignment of Corps personnel are expected to (1) Report to the NHSC all absences in excess of the authorized number of days (up to 35 work days or 280 hours per contract year); (2) report to the NHSC any change in the status of an NHSC clinician at the site; (3) provide the time and leave records, schedules, and any related personnel documents for NHSC assignees (including documentation, if applicable, of the reason(s) for the termination of an NHSC clinician's employment at the site prior to his or her obligated service end date); and (4) submit a Uniform Data System (UDS) report.
-This system allows the site to assess the age, sex, race/ethnicity of, and provider encounter records for, its user population.
+In addition, sites receiving assignment of Corps personnel are expected to (1) Report to the NHSC all absences, including those in excess of the authorized number of days (up to 35 work days or 280 hours per contract year); (2) report to the NHSC any change in the status of an NHSC clinician at the site; (3) provide the time and leave records, schedules, and any related personnel documents for NHSC assignees (including documentation, if applicable, of the reason(s) for the termination of an NHSC clinician's employment at the site prior to his or her obligated service end date); and (4) submit a Uniform Data System (UDS) report.
+The UDS allows the site to assess the age, sex, race/ethnicity of, and provider encounter records for, its user population.
 The UDS reports are site specific.
-Providers fulfilling NHSC commitments are assigned to a specific site or, in some cases, more than one site.
+Providers fulfilling NHSC commitments are assigned to a specific Start Printed Page 34026site or, in some cases, more than one site.
 The scope of activity to be reported in UDS includes all activity at the site(s) to which the Corps member is assigned.

 Evaluation and Selection Process